 The acquired data is organized in such a way that correct retrieval of the information is facilitated for use as input data for further risk analysis and traceability.
-In a nutshell, the Criticality Matrix (Table 2) below serves to prioritize risks and determine those that are undesirable and those are bearable.
+Briefly, the criticality matrix (Table 2) below serves to prioritize risks and determine those that are undesirable and those bearable.